 - Avoid getting Nair inside your vaginal canal or near your rectum to reduce the chances of infection.

 - Coat the vulva, vaginal canal, and rectum with a layer of petroleum jelly to prevent the cream from getting inside.

 - After waiting for a few minutes (between 3 to 10 minutes), wipe off the cream with a soft washcloth.
 Do not use a plastic spatula to remove the cream.

 - After the cream application, if you experience severe burning or itching sensation, immediately wash the area with water.

 What is Nair?
+How does it work?

-Depilatories work by removing hair just at the skin surface.
-They only remove the hair from the exterior and not from beneath the skin or the hair root.
+A depilatory is a cream or lotion which has a strong, alkaline-based component.
+Depilatories work by removing hair just at the skin's surface.
+They only remove hair from the surface of the skin and not from beneath the skin or the hair root.

-The ingredients of Nair depilatory cream involve:
+Ingredients of Nair depilatory cream include:

 - Calcium or potassium thioglycolate

 Nair also contains: